ECB shield helps Italy and Spain meet debt funding goal

 General elections are now expected in February, a few weeks earlier than what was originally planned.

 The agency rated the chances of Silvio Berlusconi returning as prime minister as low.
-Meanwhile, a victory of the centre-left Democratic Party led by Pierluigi Bersani would likely result in a pro-reform government.
+Meanwhile, a victory of the center-left Democratic Party led by Pierluigi Bersani would likely result in a pro-reform government.

 "We expect he will maintain a reform-oriented policy agenda," said Moody's, which rates Italy's sovereign debt Baa2, two notches above junk, with a negative outlook.